iskewedI/iskewedI/README.md

 I'm Joaquín, a curious and keen person that loves technology, science and every small improvement in our *tiny blue dot* called World! :earth_americas:

-- :computer: FullStack Developer, currently working in Globant :argentina:
+- :computer: FullStack Developer, currently working in Globant :argentina:.
-- :chart: Very interested in the business and finance world :moneybag:
+- :chart: Very interested in the business and finance world :moneybag:.
 - :test_tube: Science and *racional* thinking soul, especially an astronomy lover :satellite:.
-I owe a lot of my knowledge to _Carl Sagan_	:telescope:
+I owe a lot of my knowledge to _Carl Sagan_	:telescope:.
-- :computer_mouse::desktop_computer: Involved in technology since childhood. :video_game::joystick: and :clapper::movie_camera: fan (talk me about **Interstellar**...)
+- :computer_mouse::desktop_computer: Involved in technology since childhood. :video_game::joystick: and :clapper::movie_camera: fan (talk me about **Interstellar**...).
 - :bulb: Looking for changing-world projects.
-Particularly when VR & AR are involved
+Particularly when VR & AR are involved.
 - :brain: Currently studying Deep Learning and Machine Learning subjects.

 ## **My Developer Skills**